Human Activity Recognition Simulink Model for Smartphone Deployment

 On the Classification Learner tab, click the arrow at the right of the Model Type section to open the gallery.
 Then, under Ensemble Classifiers, click Boosted Trees.

-The Current Model pane of the Data Browser displays the default settings of the boosted tree ensemble model.
+The Current Model Summary pane displays the default settings of the boosted tree ensemble model.

 On the Classification Learner tab, in the Training section, click Train.
-When the training is complete, the History pane of the Data Browser displays the 5-fold, cross-validated classification accuracy.
+When the training is complete, the Models pane displays the 5-fold, cross-validated classification accuracy.